-Almost all class session includes iClicker questions that students will answer in class based on the lecture given.
+Students will answer iClicker questions based on the lectures.
 Each correct answer will be worth one (1) point.
-Although more than 50 questions will be given over the semester, a total of 50 points can be earned from answering these questions correctly.
+Although more than 50 questions will be given over the semester, a maximum of 50 points can be earned from answering these questions correctly.